readyready15728/misc/erion-notes.md

 in Hillock Hills.
 * 'craft rod 1'.
 * 'compass' can add points of interest.
+* 'help 2.faux'.
+* Expeditions are more drawn-out quests, akin to campaigns over on Aardwolf.
+* Junkyards are similar except they're extended item quests.
+* Putting items in your crafting inventory means they don't count against weight limits.
+* Suggest turning off 'autoskill update'.
+* Most food items seem to require multiple bites to eat.
+* Put all gold in the bank before heading out to Bandit Camp.
+* HoneyBee Village has a bank.
+* [newbie] KitKat Katenka: If you have the quest points for it and are interested, craftscape is a nice option because you can specify the sector you want, and then you get 70 minutes to mine there with a slightly higher chance to load gems.
+It's a good option if you're in a level range where there aren't many options for you to get gems at the level you want. desert is pretty rare, for example

 Unsure whether 'stoke fire' is necessary for 'make gems'.
 (I think so.)